Investing Strategy Research

 The risk-free rate of return

 The risk-free rate of return is typically taken to be the return of US treasuries.
 US 10-year treasury bonds are considered a risk-free investment, yielding 4% per year.
-So, calculating any risk-adjusted return, you need to subtract 4% from the assets return.
+So, to calculate any risk-adjusted return, you need to subtract 4% from the asset’s return.

 There are two ways to calculate risk-adjusted returns: